Daniel Barenboim: Musical style

-Barenboim has rejected musical fashions based on current musicological research, such as the authentic performance movement.
-His recording of Beethoven's symphonies shows his preference for some conventional practices, rather than fully adhering to Bärenreiter's new edition (edited by Jonathan Del Mar).
+Barenboim has rejected some current musicological research, such as the authentic performance movement.
+His recording of Beethoven's symphonies shows his preference for some conventional twentieth-century practices, rather than fully adhering to Bärenreiter's new edition (edited by Jonathan Del Mar).

 Barenboim has opposed the practice of choosing the tempo of a piece based on historical evidence, such as the composer's metronome marks.
 He argues instead for finding the tempo from within the music, especially from its harmony and harmonic rhythm.
 He has reflected this in the general tempi chosen in his recording of Beethoven's symphonies, usually adhering to early-twentieth-century practices.
 He has not been influenced by the faster tempos chosen by other conductors such as David Zinman and authentic movement advocate Roger Norrington.

 In his recording of The Well-Tempered Clavier, Barenboim makes frequent use of the right-foot sustaining pedal, a device absent from the keyboard instruments of Bach's time (although the harpsichord was highly resonant), producing a sonority very different from the "dry" and often staccato sound favoured by Glenn Gould.
 Moreover, in the fugues, he often plays one voice considerably louder than the others, a practice impossible on a harpsichord.
 According to some scholarship, this practice began in Beethoven's time (see, for example, Matthew Dirst's book Engaging Bach).
 When justifying his interpretation of Bach, Barenboim claims that he is interested in the long tradition of playing Bach that has existed for two and a half centuries, rather than in the exact style of performance in Bach's time:

 The study of old instruments and historic performance practice has taught us a great deal, but the main point, the impact of harmony, has been ignored.
 This is proved by the fact that tempo is described as an independent phenomenon.
 It is claimed that one of Bach's gavottes must be played fast and another one slowly.
 But tempo is not independent! ...
 I think that concerning oneself purely with historic performance practice and the attempt to reproduce the sound of older styles of music-making is limiting and no indication of progress.
 Mendelssohn and Schumann tried to introduce Bach into their own period, as did Liszt with his transcriptions and Busoni with his arrangements.
 In America Leopold Stokowski also tried to do it with his arrangements for orchestra.
 This was always the result of "progressive" efforts to bring Bach closer to the particular period.
 I have no philosophical problem with someone playing Bach and making it sound like Boulez.
 My problem is more with someone who tries to imitate the sound of that time ...